loopbackio/loopback.io/pages/en/lb4/Decorators.md

   Model decorator is a Class decorator.
-  In LoopBack 4, we inherit the model definition format from LoopBack 3, you can find it in [Model definition JSON file](https://loopback.io/doc/en/lb3/Model-definition-JSON-file.html).
+  In LoopBack 4, we inherit the model definition format from LoopBack 3, you can find it in [Model definition JSON file](/lb3/Model-definition-JSON-file.html).
   For usage examples, see [Define Models](Repositories.html#define-models)

-  *Please note we will elaborate more about model and model definition in #Model.htm,* *and replace the link above with LB4 link*
+  *Please note we will elaborate more about model and model definition in #Model.htm,* *and replace the link above with LoopBack 4 link*

   By using a model decorator, you can define a model as your repository's metadata, then you have two choices to create the repository instance:

   One is to inject your repository and resolve it with Legacy Juggler that complete with CRUD operations for accessing the model's data.
   A use case can be found in section [Repository decorator](#repository-decorator)

   The other one is defining your own repository without using legacy juggler, and use an ORM/ODM of your choice.

    ```ts